 Experienced by Lauren from Wayscaped

+Ok, so not strictly, a rock sport, but it’s still linked to climbing.
 Hiking on a glacier is an opportunity to explore unique terrain.
 With temperatures warming many glaciers across the globe are receding, so who knows how much longer we will be able to experience these natural wonders.
+Iceland is a great destination for lots of adrenaline activities, Europe on the whole, however, doesn’t have many locations to climb glaciers, so if this is on your adrenalin bucket list, then you’ll need to head here to do it.

 This activity is more enjoyable in the summer, but it can be done at any time of year.
 Whatever the season, do not attempt to hike a glacier without an experienced guide; you can easily make a wrong step or get caught in bad weather if you don’t know what you are doing.

-Luckily, there are many companies that offer group or private guided tours.
+Luckily, many companies offer group or private guided tours.
 Tours range from a couple of hours to a full day and will include all the equipment you need such as crampons and ice picks.

-You can usually book your tour in advance online or by calling the company.
+Book your glacier hike tour in advance online.
 However, you should be prepared to be flexible.
 Weather in Iceland can be unpredictable and the tour guides might reschedule if there are strong winds and rain.

 Bounce Below in Wales